Use Your Counseling Degree to Reduce the Stigma of Mental Health Conditions

-- One in four U.S. adults—approximately 61.5 million—experiences a mental illness in a given year.
+- One in five U.S. adults—approximately 43.8 million—experiences a mental illness in a given year.

-- Suicide is the tenth leading cause of death in the U.S. and the third leading cause of death for those ages 15 to 24.
+- Suicide is the tenth leading cause of death in the U.S., the third leading cause of death for those ages 10 to 14, and the second leading cause of death for individuals ages 15 to 24.

 These same statistics also indicate how many people could suffer by not seeking treatment due to their fear of stigmas.
 Stigmas and a resulting failure to seek clinical mental health counseling can result in:†

 - Lack of understanding by family, friends, coworkers, or others who could otherwise provide support.

 - Fewer opportunities for—or reluctance to seek—work, school, social activities, and even housing.